 On April 24, 1995, the Governor filed a fiscal 1995 supplemental appropriation bill recommending approximately \$16.7 million of expenditures related to collective bargaining and certain other personnel costs.
-The Legislature has not yet acted upon this recommendation.
-On May 10, 1995, the House of Representatives approved two supplemental appropriation bills for fiscal 1995, which relate, in part, to prior supplemental appropriation recommendations.
-One bill authorizes fiscal 1995 expenditures of approximately \$65 million, having a net Commonwealth cost of approximately \$27 million after factoring in revenue reimbursements that would result from certain Medicaid expenditures authorized by the legislation.
-The other bill authorizes fiscal 1995, the Senate Ways and Means Committee approved two supplemental appropriation bills for fiscal 1995 expenditures of fiscal 1995.
-One bill authorizes fiscal 1995, the Senate Ways and Means Committee approved two supplemental appropriation bills for fiscal 1995, having a net Commonwealth cost of approximately \$52.4 million (of which approximately \$16.1 million would be continued to fiscal 1996), having a net Commonwealth cost of approximately \$52.4 million (of which approximately \$16.1 million would be continued to fiscal 1996), having a net Commonwealth cost of approximately \$50 million.
-The bills will now be taken up by the full Senate.
-The net amounts for both the House and Senate bills are included in the \$83.8 million being reserved for fiscal 1995 contingencies by the Executive Office for Administration and Finance.
+On May 10, 1995, the House of Representatives approved two supplemental appropriation bills for fiscal 1995, which related, in part, to prior supplemental appropriation recommendations.
+One bill authorized fiscal 1995 expenditures of approximately \$65 million, having a net Commonwealth cost of approximately \$27 million after factoring in federal reimbursements that would result from certain Medicaid expenditures authorized by the legislation.
+The other bill authorized fiscal 1995 expenditures of approximately \$9.1 million for certain Department of Social Services programs.
+On May 17, 1995, the Senate Ways and Means Committee approved two supplemental appropriation bills for fiscal 1995.
+One bill authorized fiscal 1995 expenditures of approximately \$52.4 million (of which approximately \$16.1 million would be continued to fiscal 1996), having a net Commonwealth cost of approximately \$50 million.
+The full Senate added approximately \$59.5 million in spending authorizations to this amount, having a net Commonwealth cost of approximately \$21.5 million after factoring in federal reimbursements for certain Medicaid expenditures authorized by the bill.
+A second supplemental appropriation bill authorized approximately \$9.2 million for Department of Social Services programs.
+Both bills were approved by the Senate on May 25, 1995.
+On June 12, 1995, a legislative conference committee approved an appropriation bill authorizing approximately \$105.0 million in fiscal 1995 spending, with a net cost to the Commonwealth, after taking federal Medicaid reimbursements into account, of approximately \$67.0 million.
+The Governor signed the bill into law on June 21, 1995.
 See "Commonwealth Information Statement" under the heading "1995 FISCAL YEAR" on page A-19.